 In Conclusion

-These sounds often become more noticeable when you lay on your back.
-So, you can minimize the effects of sleep apnea by adopting safer sleeping positions.
+These sounds often become more noticeable when you lie on your back.
+Sleep studies will often report the number of apnea events in different sleep positions.
+You can reduce the effects of sleep apnea by adopting safer sleeping positions.
 If you think you have sleep apnea, consult a reputable healthcare professional for an official diagnosis.